 Patrick Moore and Dr John Beckman discuss the discovery of 3C 273 - the first object to be identified as a quasar.

-While the nature of these objects was controversial until as recently as the early 1980s, there is now a scientific consensus that a quasar is a compact region in the center of a massive galaxy surrounding its central supermassive black hole.
+Although the true nature of these objects was controversial until the early 1980s, there is now a scientific consensus that a quasar is a compact region in the center of a massive galaxy surrounding a central supermassive black hole.
 Its size is 10–10,000 times the Schwarzschild radius of the black hole.
-The quasar is powered by an accretion disc around the black hole.
+The energy emitted by a quasar derives from mass falling onto the accretion disc around the black hole.